 Accepted papers

-Accepted short and long papers will be submitted in CEUR Workshop Proceedings (Jufo 1) as open-access publications under a Creative Commons license, with copyrights retained by the authors.
+Accepted short and long papers and posters shall be submitted in CEUR-WS.org CEUR Workshop Proceedings (Jufo 1) for online publication.

 Conference presentations